 - 9 ounces halloumi cheese (this is usually 1 'log' but exact weight doesn't matter)

 - vegetable oil for frying (enough to fill a medium saucepan to a depth of about half an inch)

-- separate bowls of sour cream (or Greek yoghurt – I prefer this) and sweet chili sauce
+- sour cream or Greek yogurt (I prefer Greek yogurt, and also sweet chili sauce)

 - Cut the halloumi cheese into roughly equal sized ‘fries’ (mine were about 1.5cm in thickness).

 - Heat up the oil in a medium saucepan until the end of the ‘fry’ dipped into it sizzles.
 Then, carefully lower the fries into the oil.
 Fry for a couple of minutes on each side or until golden and crunchy-looking (you might have to do this in 2 or more batches).

 - Remove carefully from the oil with a fork and serve immediately with the sour cream and sweet chili sauce.

 Recipe inspired by 'halloumi fries' by Oli Baba's posted in the Sunday Times.